First published in The Strand Magazine (1933). Collected in:

 Pigg and Jorrocks characters in Robert Surtees’s novels about fox-hunting, particularly Handley Cross.
 Kipling loved these stories.
 “Stalky” quotes them frequently, and in “My Son’s Wife” the protagonist Midmore uses them as guides to his strange new life in the country (A Diversity of Creatures,1917)

-posts, and rails, and wires new forms of fencing, harder to jump on horseback than hedges.
-Underwood (see Introduction) points out how in "My Son's Wife"!
-'Midmore acquired merit by persuading his awkward tenant-farmer, Sidney, to take down barbed wire so that hedges might be jumped safely.'
+posts, and rails, and wires new forms of fencing.
+Barbed wire, put in to reinforce a hedge and fill up gaps, is dangerous to jump on a horse.
+The horse won't know about the barbed wire and if he attempts to brush through the top of a fence is his usual way, he will tear his belly open on the barbs, hence the cry in the hunting field of 'Ware Wire'.
+Underwood (see Introduction) points out how in "My Son's Wife" 'Midmore acquired merit by persuading his awkward tenant-farmer, Sidney, to take down barbed wire so that hedges might be jumped safely.'

 cover thick undergrowth where a fox could hide, such as Rankesborough Gorse in verse 1.